 There are some additional situations that Honest Security requires consent for each instance.
 These include the following:

 While these situations are obvious choices to require consent, your organization may feel they aren’t enough.
 The consent requirements should be fine-tuned with input from the privacy sensitive individuals of your organization, the above only represents the minimum bar that every organization should reach.

 It’s not practical or healthy to ask for informed consent for every single action.
 Imagine having surgery and you having to consent to every move they are going to make, every medical device they are going to use, and review every possible contingency plan.
 This is a waste of everyone’s time and creates permission fatigue that results in the blanket consent for any task.

 Where informed consent is inappropriate, transparency is essential.
 Many security products feature audit logs, but those audit logs are rarely readily accessible to end-users who stand to lose the most when a bad-actor abuses their access to their work device.
-In order for the automatic accountability transparency brings to bear, it must be consistently applied to all mechanisms available to the administrators to obtain data.
+In order for the automatic accountability of transparency to apply, it must be consistently applied to all mechanisms available to obtain data.